-Over the next couple of months, Reformed Blogmatics will run a series of posts introducing the faculty of RTS Orlando.
 The faculty is what makes RTS Orlando the community of learning that it is, a place where persons shape persons in the knowledge, character, and skill required for what Martin Bucer calls “the true care of souls” and what Gregory the Great calls “the art of arts.”

 St. Gregory the Great, The Book of Pastoral Rule (Crestwood, NY: St. Vladimir’s Seminary Press, 2007) 1.1.